 Our tour guide smiles and asks us to follow her yet deeper into the Veuve Clicquot cellars.

 Disclosure: Stuart Forster was travelled as a guest of Champagne and Ardennes tourism and was invited on a tour of the Veuve Clicquot cellars.
 Neither the tourism board or Veuve Clicquot reviewed or approved this article.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Once the subterranean chamber empties of my fellow guests I press my camera’s shutter release to photograph a scene featuring hundreds of Champagne bottles balancing by their necks from wooden racks.
 The low lighting means the tripod-mounted exposure requires 30 seconds.